 Then Came Another Stalking Incident In 2014

 In June 2014, Joshua James Corbett was arrested after breaking into Bullock’s home in West Los Angeles.
-She was alone at home during the break-in and locked herself in the bathroom while calling 911.
+She was alone at the time and locked herself in the bathroom while calling 911.
 After his arrest, multiple photos of Bullock were found in Corbett’s possession, including a letter he wrote claiming to be the actress’s husband.
-He was convicted in 2017 to five years of probation for the incident and was ordered to seek treatment at a mental health facility.
-He was also issued a 10-year protective order requiring him to stay away from Bullock.
+He was convicted in 2017 to five years of probation for the incident and was ordered to seek treatment.

 Sadly, Corbett took his own life in 2018 during a standoff with the police that occurred after they tried to serve him a warrant.
-He was found without life in his barricaded apartment due to multiple self-inflicted cuts.
-Corbett’s family describes him as “a good person and a gentle soul” that unfortunately faced and succumbed to terrible mental health issues.
+Corbett’s family describes him as “a good person and a gentle soul” that unfortunately faced and succumbed to a terrible health condition.

 The Blind Side Was Another Breakthrough Film for Bullock

 Despite its financial success, the film received mixed reviews, with critics praising Sandra Bullock's performance.
-She went on to receive various awards for the role, from Best Actress in the Critic’s Choice Awards to Outstanding Performance by a Female Actor in a Leading Role during the Screen Actors Guild Awards.
-Oh, and how can we forget, the much-coveted Oscar.
-Bullock then went on to take a 2-year hiatus, but her biggest success in Hollywood was still just around the corner.
+She went on to receive various awards for the role.
+She received Best Actress in the Critic’s Choice Awards to Outstanding Performance by a Female Actor in a Leading Role during the Screen Actors Guild Awards.
+There was more to come as Bullock's biggest success in Hollywood was still just around the corner.

 Her 2013 Comeback, “The Heat”, Was a HUGE Success